-TCAT Shelbyville will obtain the student's written, signed consent before disclosing personally identifiable information about the student from their records, unless release is pursuant to one of the exceptions provided by FERPA or its regulations.
+Tennessee College of Applied Technology - Shelbyville will obtain the student's written, signed consent before disclosing personally identifiable information about the student from their records, unless release is pursuant to one of the exceptions provided by FERPA or its regulations.
 Students may execute a FERPA release form which gives the College permission to release information or to speak with others about matters contained in the student's records as designated by the student.
-Students also have the option to execute consent forms authorizing the TCAT Shelbyville to release student records to parents or other designated persons/entities.
+Students also have the option to execute consent forms authorizing the Tennessee College of Applied Technology - Shelbyville to release student records to parents or other designated persons/entities.
 For information on the FERPA release form, visit the Student Services Office.

-FERPA permits disclosure without consent, to TCAT officials with legitimate educational interests.
-A College official has a legitimate educational interest if the official is a person employed by TCAT Shelbyville in an administrative, supervisory, faculty or staff position; a person or company with whom the school has contracted services; a member of the school's governing board; or, a student serving in an official capacity, such as student review hearings.
+FERPA permits disclosure without consent, to Tennessee College of Applied Technology - Shelbyville officials with legitimate educational interests.
+A College official has a legitimate educational interest if the official is aperson employed by Tennessee College of Applied Technology - Shelbyville in an administrative, supervisory, faculty or staff position; a person or company with whom the school has contracted services; a member of theschool's governing board; or, a student serving in an official capacity, such as student review hearings.
 Upon request, the school also discloses education records without student consent to officials of another school in which a student seeks or intends to enroll, but will notify the student, if possible, of the request.